-Emergency contraception (EC) is available in the Former Yugoslav Republic (FYR) of Macedonia: LNG EC pills are available in pharmacies, but EC is not included in national guidelines for family planning or covered by social security.
+Emergency contraception (EC) is available in the Republic of North Macedonia (the former Yugoslav Republic of Macedonia): LNG EC pills are available in pharmacies, but EC is not included in national guidelines for family planning or covered by social security.

 - Sexual & reproductive health background information